datagrok-ai/public/help/develop/how-to/show-formula-lines.md

 ```

-A similar methods is used to create bands - `dataframe.meta.addFormulaBand()`
+A similar methods is used to create bands - `dataframe.meta.formulaLines.addBand()`
-or `viewer.meta.addFormulaBand()`.
+or `viewer.meta.formulaLines.addBand()`.
 Most of the parameters for lines and bands are the same.
 But there are also some
 parameters that are specific for lines and bands.
 See them in the description of the parameters for lines and bands.

 More examples of creating lines and bands can be